Skip to main content

 To Arrange for Library Instruction

-Please fill out the form below (click on Begin).
+Please fill out the form to the right (click on Begin).

 Information Literacy (IL) refers to the ability to recognize a need for information and to find, analyze, and synthesize related material from books, articles, websites and more.